IanMadlenya/hatecode/c++/README.md

 * When is an iterator invalidated? (when memory it points to moves: resize, tree rebalance, rehash, remove...)
 * Could we use vector<auto_ptr<T>>
 * Smart pointers: shared_ptr, unique_ptr, weak_ptr
+* Could you use unique_ptr in stl container?
 * std::bind, std::ref
 * stack.pop() - stack.top(), why not just one.
 * Write a vector of integer, then look for the first odd number in the vector? (direct indexing vs iterators; function objecvt vs pointer on function vs lambda - std::find)